Before adopting the Great Pyrenees, it is important to know that he has a kind and gentle temperament.

 The Great Pyrenees is a dignified, gentle dog who takes pleasure in the calm.

-While researching the breed, you may become confused differentiating between the Kuvasz vs Great Pyrenees.
+While researching the breed, you may become confused about differentiating between the Kuvasz vs Great Pyrenees.
 However, the Great Pyrenees is usually bigger than the Kuvasz, and the Kuvasz typically has no markings on his fur.

 A Brief History of the Great Pyrenees Breed